-Foreseeing the possibility of the United States going to war, President Franklin D. Roosevelt signed the Selective Training and Service Act in 1940.
-This act not only required men between the ages of 21 and 35 to register with local draft boards but also increased job opportunities for minorities.
-As a result, in July 1941, the Army Air Corps began a pilot training program for one African American flying unit in Tuskegee, Alabama.
-This was the first program of its kind, and Lemuel Rodney Custis was among the group of men selected for the program.
+Foreseeing the possibility of war, President Franklin D. Roosevelt signed the Selective Training and Service Act in 1940.
+This act required men between the ages of 21 and 35 to register with local draft boards.
+It also increased opportunities for minorities.

-While African Americans may have been offered more job opportunities, the military continued to be segregated.
-For instance, the flight training for white servicemen took place at the Division of Aeronautics of Tuskegee Institute while African Americans were trained at a separate facility at Tuskegee Army Air Field.
+While African Americans were offered more opportunities, the military continued to be segregated.
+The flight training for white servicemen took place at the Division of Aeronautics of Tuskegee Institute.
+African Americans were trained at a separate facility at Tuskegee Army Air Field.

-Custis flew 92 combat missions in the P‑40 while assigned to the 99th Fighter Squadron, receiving the Distinguished Flying Cross for his heroism.
-He later returned to Tuskegee as an advanced flight instructor and was released from active military service from the U.S. Army Air Force in 1946 as a major.
+Custis flew 92 combat missions in the P40 while assigned to the 99th Fighter Squadron.
+He received the Distinguished Flying Cross for his heroism.
+He later returned to Tuskegee as an advanced flight instructor.
+He left active military service in 1946 as a major.
 He returned to Connecticut and worked in state government.